heig-vd-dai-course/heig-vd-dai-course/05-java-ios/COURSE_MATERIAL.md

 UTF-8 is backward compatible with ASCII.
 This means that if you have a file encoded in ASCII, it is also encoded in UTF-8.

+The following table shows how a character is encoded in UTF-8 depending on the number of bytes used:

 | Binary data                                 | Meaning           |
 | ------------------------------------------- | ----------------- |
 | `0xxxxxxx`                                  | 1 byte character  |